Student FAQ’s about HD101

 Why is MHCC mandating this course?

 - MHCC wants to support student success.
-Currently, most first year students who go on probation do not get off probation on their own the second term.
-MHCC wants to help new students get off probation and stay in school.
+Currently, most first year students who go on probation do not get off probation on their own the second term and end up suspended.